Selling Your House and Buying a New One: Tax Rules You Should Know

 Get your records together before you talk to a real estate agent.
 You’ll want documentation for your original purchase (closing statement/HUD-1 or Closing Disclosure), every capital improvement you’ve made (receipts, contractor invoices, permits), and any depreciation you’ve claimed if you rented the property or took a home office deduction.

 Run the gain calculation early.
 If your gain is well under the $250,000/$500,000 exclusion, you’re in the clear and there’s not much tax planning to do.
 If your gain exceeds the exclusion — common in New York, San Francisco, and other high-appreciation markets — talk to a tax advisor before closing.
-There may be strategies to reduce the taxable portion: timing the sale, maximizing your basis with documented improvements, or structuring the transaction differently.
+There may be strategies to reduce the taxable portion: timing the sale, making the most of your basis with documented improvements, or structuring the transaction differently.

 The worst time to find out you owe $60,000 in capital gains tax is after you’ve already spent the proceeds on your next down payment.